 - A nine-year study found moderate drinking led to the best health.32

 - Doctors studied nearly 10,000 people at age 23 and again at age 33.
 Moderate drinkers had better general health.
 They also had fewer long-term illnesses.
-That’s in comparison to abstainers and heavy drinkers.33
+That’s compared to abstainers and heavy drinkers.33

-- Physicians in Spain studied nearly 20,000 adults.
+- Doctors in Spain studied nearly 20,000 adults.
 Moderate drinkers had better overall health than non-drinkers.34

 Nation-Wide Canadian Study